 - Address - adds the equivalent of a URL bar to the taskbar, so you can type in frequently used websites or file locations.

-- Links - puts in a toolbar with all your favorite web sites, but only if your default browser is Internet Explorer.
-If you’re using Windows 10, the default web browser is Microsoft Edge (unless you change it) so this toolbar is pretty much useless in this case.
+- Links - puts in a toolbar with all your favorite web sites, but only if your default browser is Internet Explorer, so this toolbar is pretty much useless if you’re a Chrome, Firefox or Opera user.

-- Desktop - repeats all the shortcuts on your Desktop and it’s a fairly useless choice regardless of whether you use Windows 10, Windows 8.1 or Windows 7.
+- Desktop - repeats all the shortcuts on your Desktop and it’s a fairly useless choice regardless of whether you use Windows 8.1 or Windows 7.

 - If you used the right click menu from your taskbar, you also get an option to create a New Toolbar, which lets you put in a custom toolbar with the contents of any favorite folder of your choice.
 If the folder you choose to pin has a lot of content, your taskbar can fill up pretty fast and it will take longer to load.
 The default folder is your Documents user folder.